Configure apps by using configuration files

 These apps have two configuration files: a source configuration file, which is modified by the developer during development, and an output file that's distributed with the app.

 To create the output configuration file that's deployed with the app, Visual Studio copies the source configuration file to the directory where the compiled assembly is placed.
 This file is named <yourappname>.exe.config.
-For example, an app named myApp.exe will have an output configuration file named myApp.exe.config.
+For example, an app named myApp.exe has an output configuration file named myApp.exe.config.

 For more information about ASP.NET configuration files, see ASP.NET Configuration Settings.